 On the other hand, this doesn’t mean that these scholars are necessarily wrong in their interpretation (though I think they largely are).
-If it happens to be true that Galileans were more Hellenized than their cousins in the south, it is the historian’s duty to say so, rather than insist rabidly on a “Jewish!”
-Jesus to safeguard contemporary interests.
+If it happens to be true that Galileans were more Hellenized than their cousins in the south, it is the historian’s duty to say so, rather than insist on a “Jewishness” that safeguards contemporary interests.
 Arnal may not be convincing about the particulars, but his more general point is right: however superficial the “Jewish” label has become, it is theoretically possible that Jesus was more Hellenized than many of us want to believe.

 Chapter 4: The Jewish Jesus and Contemporary Identity

 Arnal begins his expose by acknowledging agendas on both sides of the field, from those promoting the “Jewish” Jesus (Sanders, Fredriksen, Vermes, Allison, Meier, Wright) and those promoting an alternatively Jewish or Hellenized Jesus (Funk, Crossan, Patterson, Horsley, Mack, Vaage).(3) But the weight of accusation falls on the former group.
-Though my own sympathies lie with this group, Arnal isn’t being unfair, just exposing agendas which have been less transparent than usual.
+Though my own sympathies lie with this group (or at least all of them except Wright, who really doesn’t belong; see my contrast between him and Allison below), Arnal isn’t being unfair, just exposing agendas which have been less transparent than usual.
 As far as I’m concerned, the latter group have clear agendas which repeat the mistakes of the past, rewriting Jesus in order to validate either liberal Christianity or a secular world-view.
 That’s old news, for which we hardly need another Schweitzer.
 The agendas of the former group are more oblique and difficult to get a handle on.

 But Arnal nails them down pretty well.
 Those aggressive about Jesus’ Jewishness may be driven by one or more of the following: